What types of interests can you have in property?

 a share of the proceeds of sale if the property is sold

-The legal owner and the beneficial owner of land may be the same person, but not necessarily.
-In particular, legal ownership and beneficial ownership will be separated when two people decide to manage property through a trust: the legal owner - whose name is registered at the Land Registry - holds the property 'on trust' for the benefit of someone else, the beneficial owner.
+This applies whether the legal and beneficial owners are the same or different people.
+For example, legal ownership and beneficial ownership will be separated when two people decide to manage property through a trust.
+The legal owner – whose name is registered at the Land Registry – holds the property 'on trust' for the benefit of the beneficial owner.
 We say that the legal owner is the 'bare trustee', whereas the beneficial owner is the 'beneficiary'.

 What's the advantage of differentiating legal ownership and beneficial ownership?